For Basecamp, brand identity and product development are all about the customer

 “For us, clarity is the most important thing,” he says.
 “We don’t have a visual guidelines saying ‘you can’t use this color next to that color.’
 I feel like those exercises are mostly a waste of time.”

 Spending time wisely is a defining value at Basecamp.
 Employees are encouraged to hold “office hours” to protect unbroken chunks of work time.
 The company doesn’t use digital meeting-scheduling software to prevent unnecessary meetings.
-And of course Basecamp software itself is all about making project management more streamlined.
+And, of course, Basecamp software itself is all about making project management more streamlined.

 This focus on helping people use their time well suggests a brand identity based on consideration of people’s experiences and needs at work: kind, attentive, supportive.
 When Fried finally comes around to describing Basecamp’s brand, he puts it like this: “We prefer to be cozy and approachable as opposed to sterile and museum-like.
 I feel like a lot of brands are overly slick; I think it’s intimidating and pushes people away.”